Tutorial: Create a video app

 Set up your app

-Setting up an app is pretty similar whether we're using QML or C++ to do it.
-For more information on how to set up your app in both ways, see Set up your project.
+Setting up an app is similar whether we're using QML or C++.
+For more information on how to set up your app, see Set up your project.

 Before you begin